KunkunYang/master_project_code/README.md

-## Code for the NMF for Overlapping Clustering of Customer Datasets Project
+## Code and Data for the NMF for Overlapping Clustering of Customer Datasets Project

 ### Intro to each folder
 - `code_for_pre-processing_dataset` stores the pre-processed datasets of Amazon Review, Yelp Review and Maluuba Frames, as well as codes for encoding them as vector representations